Andrew Law (financier)

-Andrew Eric Law (born June 1966) is a British financier, hedge fund manager and philanthropist.
+Andrew Eric Law (born 14 June 1966) is a British financier, hedge fund manager and philanthropist.
 He is the chairman, chief executive officer (CEO), and major shareholder of Caxton Associates, a hedge fund headquartered on Berkeley Square in London.
-He is a major donor to the Conservative Party.
+He is chairman of the charity Futures for All (formerly Speakers for Schools), and sponsor of a Multi-Academy schools trust in Cheadle Hume, Manchester.
+In 2024, he was in fifth place in the Sunday Times Giving List.

 Early life

-Andrew Eric Law was born in June 1966, and raised in Cheadle Hulme near Stockport, England.
+Andrew Eric Law was born on 14 June 1966, and raised in Cheadle Hulme near Stockport, England.
 His father was a mechanical engineer and his mother was a nurse.
 He was educated at Cheadle Hulme High School.
 He graduated from the University of Sheffield in Sheffield, South Yorkshire, with a First Class honours degree in Economics in 1987.

 Career

 He started his career in finance at County NatWest, now known as NatWest.
 He then worked as a trader at the Chemical Bank.
 In 1996, he joined Goldman Sachs, later becoming a managing director, where he oversaw FICC.

 Caxton Associates

 He started working at Caxton Associates in London in 2003.
 In 2008, he became its chief investment officer.
 Since 2012, he has been its chairman and chief executive officer.
 Law is the company's main shareholder.

-In 2017, Caxton Associates made £7.3 million profit, down from £95.8 million in 2016.
+In 2024, Caxton made a profit of £102 million; in 2023, its profit was £491 million.